bennetsharwin/ai-file-renamer/README.md

 Replace `<source_folder>` with the path to the folder containing all the images and files you want to rename.
 The tool will process every supported file in that folder.

 ---

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## 🤝 Contributing

+Contributions are welcome!
+If you have suggestions, bug reports, or want to add features, please open an issue or submit a pull request.

+---